 When a SouthState Bank account holder passes away, the next step depends on how the accounts were set up.
 Accounts with beneficiary designations or trust ownership transfer outside of probate.
 Accounts titled solely in the deceased's name require the estate's legal representative to work with SouthState Bank's SouthState Wealth - Estate Settlement (1-800-277-2175) to access and distribute the funds.

-Here is the step-by-step death claim process at SouthState Bank:
+The death claim process at SouthState Bank works as follows:

 SouthState Wealth provides estate settlement agency services and can serve as Personal Representative or as agent for the Personal Representative.
 SouthState Wealth offices are located in South Carolina (Columbia, Charleston, Greenville, Spartanburg, Hilton Head and Bluffton), Georgia (Savannah and Augusta), and Virginia (Richmond).
 Bank has no obligation to notify beneficiaries of the existence of a POD account.
 Contact a Private Wealth Advisor at southstatebank.com/wealth/contact-a-wealth-advisor for estate settlement assistance.
 Phone Banking: 1-800-763-0555 (24 hours).
 After-hours debit card support: 1-855-908-4495.